-Rhode Island divorce lawyer, David Slepkow authored this informative RI divorce law article explaining what is and is not marital property in a divorce in Providence Family Court.
+Rhode Island divorce lawyer, David Slepkow authored this informative divorce law article.
+This legal article explains: what is marital property in a divorce in Family Court.
+RI Family court attorney, Slepkow, explains what constitutes non- marital property in Rhode Island.
+Divorce laws are a serious matters.
+You should consult with a divorce lawyer about your case to get legal advice.

 Personal Injury settlements in RI

-Personal injury settlements or judgments, in Rhode Island, relating to pain and suffering, disability and certain types of disability pensions are not marital property.
-However, portions of such injury settlements pertaining to lost wages during the course of the marriage and medical bills expended during the marriage or other similar such damages do in fact constitute marital property subject to equitable division.
-For a more in depth explanation of whether injury awards are marital property in RI, please see also http://rhodeislanddivorcelawyerarticles.com/are-personal-injury-awards-marital-property-in-a-ri-divorce/
+Personal injury settlements or judgments relating to pain and suffering, disability and certain types of disability pensions are not marital property.
+However, portions of injury settlements such as an asbestos trust fund lawsuit settlement pertaining to lost wages during the marriage and medical bills expended during the marriage or other similar such damages, constitute marital property subject to equitable division.
+Please contact a Rhode Island divorce lawyer for a more detailed explanation.

 Is premarital property subject to equitable division of assets in Providence Family Court?

-For example, if husband owned investment multi-family real estate before the marriage and the real estate appreciated during the marital union then such appreciation may be divided by a RI Family Court Justice if wife can show her efforts in some way lead to the appreciation in the investment real estate.
+For example, if husband owned investment multi-family real estate before the marriage and the real estate appreciated during the marital union then such appreciation may be divided by a RI Family Court Justice if wife can show that the appreciation is active appreciation as a result of the efforts of either party.

-Is property divided half to the wife & half to husband in a divorce in Rhode Island?
+Property divided half to the wife & half to husband in a divorce?

 How can fault be relevant in a divorce in Providence Family Court?

-Even though Rhode Island and Providence Plantations is considered a no fault state, fault allegations (if they can be proved) can play a significant role in how the Rhode Island Family Court equitably divides the debts and property of the marriage.
-The Providence Family Court Judge or General Magistrate must first determine what property constitutes marital property under RI law.
-Once that is determined, the RI Family Court Justice will analyze numerous factors set forth in R.I.G.L.
+Even though Rhode Island and Providence Plantations is considered a no-fault state, fault allegations (if they can be proved) can play a significant role in how the Rhode Island Family Court equitably divides the debts and property of the marriage.
+The Family Court Judge or General Magistrate must first determine what property constitutes marital property under RI law.
+Once that is determined, the Family Court Justice will analyze numerous factors set forth in R.I.G.L.
 15-5-16.1 to establish the division of marital property.

 Can the Providence Family Court defer the sale of the marital home for the best interest of the children?

-Is the appreciation of a gift or inheritance subject to equitable division by a Providence Family Court Judge?
+Is the appreciation of a gift or inheritance subject to equitable division?